Mobile Device Security Tip #2: Dodge Potential Phishing and Smishing Attacks

 But how to avoid these dangerous copycats?
 First and foremost, direct visits to a known, trusted mobile app or website are best; that means going to a vetted, verified app or typing in a familiar, well-known web address.
 In the case of an intriguing new app or unfamiliar site, take a few minutes to do your homework.
 We recommend that you apply a process that many consumers use before buying a new product: check reviews, search online for customer complaints, and ask friends about their experiences (if applicable).

 In the end, if your research leaves you feeling less than confident about the application or website you’re considering buying from, save yourself the nuisance or the nightmare and opt for another, more trustworthy outlet.
-Leave that lump of coal for someone else’s stocking.
+Practice safe onlinr shopping and leave that lump of coal for someone else’s stocking.